 Tutorials explaining how to complete the online application are offered in English, Spanish and French.
 You may access the tutorials via the Online Application Portal.

 How long will it take after I apply to find out if my student is accepted?

-After you have submitted your Open Enrollment application, your school of choice should approve or deny it within 10 calendar days.
+After you have submitted your Open Enrollment application, principals, or their designees, are encourage to respond within 30 days or a reasonable timeframe after receiving an application.
 Conversely, if you receive an email stating that your child has been accepted, you will have 10 calendar days to confirm the acceptance.
 You will receive three email notices to remind you that the 10-day window is closing.
 Once the 10-day window has closed, the permit invitation will be rescinded, and you will have to reapply to that school.